lthms/soap.coffee-lthms/site/posts/StackedGit.md

 > Stacked Git, *StGit* for short, is an application for managing Git
 > commits as a stack of patches.

-There is a few things to unpack here.
+There are a few things to unpack here.
 First and as its name suggests, Stacked Git is a tool built on top of Git[^pijul].
-It is *not* a brand new VCS, and as a consequence you keep to use all your existing tools and plugins[^magit].
+It is *not* a brand new VCS, and as a consequence you keep using all your existing tools and plugins[^magit].
 Secondly, Stacked Git helps you curate your Git history, by turning your commits into patches, and your branches into stacks of patches.
 This speaks to me, maybe because I have been fascinated by email-based workflows for quite